 Says Marie Oldham, Chief Strategy Officer, VCCP Media: “In an industry teeming with “specialists” there is a risk that we leave analysis to the attribution or data team.
 This book reminds us that it is the responsibility of all involved in spending marketing budgets to clearly define our KPIs and to build measurement tools which seek to measure the right data, not the available data.
 Equally, Louise rightly challenges our perception that econometrics is only good for TV-centric campaigns with big budgets.
 The case studies highlighted demonstrate smart thinking around digital measurement, interesting variables such as weather and bringing big data and models together.
 This is a must-read for every client, planner, account director, data analyst – in fact everyone who has any responsibility for spending marketing money effectively.”

-The pdf guide is available to download free of charge (hard copies are also available at £25 to IPA members and £50 to non-members).
+The pdf guide is available to download free of charge.

 The report was officially launched during Eff Week 2017.
 Eff Week is the flagship event of the EffWorks calendar, the IPA’s new cross-industry Marketing Effectiveness initiative that seeks to create a global industry movement, to promote a marketing effectiveness culture in client and agency organisations and improve day-to-day working practices in three key areas of marketing marketing, managing marketing and monitoring marketing.
 Find out more at www.effworks.co.uk and join the conversation on Twitter at #EffWeek